zkoss/zkessentials-book/project_structure.md

 project with jetty plugin configured.
 Therefore, if you have installed Maven, you can run the example application with a simple command below[^2] (The maven we use is **3.0.3**).
-Navigate to the root folder of your downloaded source code, say it's "zkessentials" and type the command:
+Navigate to the root folder of your downloaded source code, e.g. it's "zkessentials" and type the command:

 `mvn jetty:run`